 Section 16 of AIA relates to patent marking, which is regularly contested in litigation proceedings.
 This section favors businesses by allowing patent owners to satisfy the marking requirement by referencing a publically available Internet address or website.
-This concept is something that new, small and mid-size businesses should pay close attention to, because products and services must be marked with your patent numbers.

 In addition, the AIA states that only the United States or a person suffering competitive injury can sue for false marking.
 These sections apply to currently pending cases.